-- uncertainties in the fuel use survey as only 10 15% of households were questioned; - uncertainties in how the burning of domestic fuel might change in future years; - Uncertainty resulting from year to year variations in atmospheric conditions; - Model errors at the receptor sites; - Model errors at the reference site: - Uncertainty in the location of the monitor with respect to local sources - Monitoring over a short time period - Uncertainty in emission factors (See section 6.2)
+- uncertainties in the fuel use survey;

+- uncertainties in how the burning of domestic fuel might change in future years;

+- Uncertainty resulting from year to year variations in atmospheric conditions;

+- Model errors at the receptor sites;

+- Model errors at the reference site;

+- Uncertainty in the location of the monitor with respect to local sources

+- Monitoring over a short time period

+- Uncertainty in emission factors

 Pollutant emissions are expected to decrease generally due to national measures (which will affect the background concentrations).
-However, for SO2 in particular the background contribution is small.
+However, for SO_2 in particular the background contribution is small.
 Concentration plots are therefore only shown for 1999 as this is the year for which modelling has been carried out and it is assumed that the results of the survey are applicable to both 1999 and 2004/5.

-7.3 RESULTS OF MODELLING
+7.4 RESULTS OF MODELLING